 Create a My API object

-You must enable Developer mode to access My APIs and their associated tokens.
+You must enable Developer mode to access My APIs and their associated tokens and you must be an account owner or administrator.
 Then, you can create, modify, or delete the My APIs in the Resources menu.

 To create a My API:

 - Click + Create My API on the upper right-hand side of the screen.

 - Enter a unique Name and detailed Description of how the My API works.
 Be sure to highlight any nuances you or another user making changes might want to know later.

 Select a script from the list that you’ve already written, click the + icon to start writing your own code in the Create script form, or modify an existing script using the pencil () icon.
 If you’re starting from scratch, insert a function stub that provides all the required fields for the request and response.
 Note that if you modify a script in one location, it is modified everywhere.

 Tip: Within your script logic, you can support any content type (like JSON or XML), any HTTP request method (GET, PUT, POST, etc.), and you can invoke any number of external APIs.
 The built-in JS runtime module contains several objects and functions you can script and automate everyday integrator.io tasks.

 Enter the name of the function.
 This is the function name that gets called when a request is sent to My API; although you can write as much code as you need, only the single entry point specified here is initially called and receives any data passed in the HTTP header and body.